XanderKylePuckett/GraphicsProject/README.md

 Hold down mouse button and drag to rotate camera view

-Press 'R' to toggle between a file-loaded mesh and a procedurally created cube
+R - toggle between a file-loaded mesh and a procedurally created cube

+T - toggle rotation of directional light

+P - toggle rendering of ground plane